Why the resurgence of organized labor hasn’t helped gig workers

 Jacobs also cites the influence of strikes in Seattle and New York City.
 In 2020, Seattle passed ordinances that guaranteed premium pay for food-delivery workers and paid sick leave for all gig workers.
 In September, New York City passed six laws to protect food-delivery workers, including providing better information about assignments and tips.
 It also launched a study to determine the minimum pay for couriers.

 But politics and public opinion are fickle.
 In 2020, voters in famously progressive California overwhelmingly approved Proposition 22, which undid the AB5 protections.
-(They may have been swayed by a $206-million campaign funded by Uber, DoorDash, Lyft, Instacart, and Postmates.)
-A recent court ruling held that Prop 22 is unconstitutional, but non-employee status of gig workers persists.
+(They may have been swayed by a $206 million campaign funded by Uber, DoorDash, Lyft, Instacart, and Postmates.)
+A recent court ruling held that Prop 22 is unconstitutional, but nonemployee status of gig workers persists.

 A strike is “definitely bad publicity for Instacart or whatever company,” says Polenz.
 “But the public has a very short memory.
 So after like a week or two, people just forget about it.”

-Note: This article has been updated to reflect additional input from Gopuff.